mymmrac/telego/README.md

 		return
 	}

-	// Set interval of getting updates (default: 0.5s)
+	// Optional.
+Set interval of getting updates (default: 0.5s).
-	// If you want to get updates as fast as possible set to 0 bot.SetUpdateInterval(time.Second / 2)
+	// If you want to get updates as fast as possible set to 0,
+	// but webhook method is recommended for this. bot.SetUpdateInterval(time.Second / 2)

 	// Get updates channel
-	updates, _ := bot.GetUpdatesChan(&telego.GetUpdatesParams{})
+	updates, _ := bot.GetUpdatesViaLongPulling(nil)

-	// Stop reviving updates from updates channel defer bot.StopGettingUpdates()
+	// Stop reviving updates from updates channel defer bot.StopLongPulling()

 	// Loop through all updates when they came for update := range updates {